 This is one of the simplest rules to learn and by the end of the video you'll know why we add -es to words like wish -wishes, business - businesses, and quiz - quizzes (this has the 1:1:1 doubling up rule too)

 Country - countries, baby - babies, trolley - trolleys, toy - toys.
-Learn all about why we change words ending in "y" to either "ies" or "s"
+Learn all about why we change words ending in "y" to either "ies" or "s" for plurals and third person verbs.

 You're going to learn when, why, and how to add "-ly" to words to create great adverbs like slowly, truly, possibly, carefully, beautifully, uneasily, and lovely.